 And, above all, make it easy (and cool!).

 If you'd like to hear my entire conversation with Michelle, you may do so above.
-You can also subscribe to the Marketing Smarts podcast in iTunes and never miss an episode!
+You can also download the mp3 or subscribe to the Marketing Smarts podcast in iTunes and never miss an episode!

 Michelle McCormack is a digital consultant with a background in the New York magazine world.
 She publishes the pop culture/fashion blog, LovetheCool, and produced Vogue's "Fashion Night Out" in Boston in 2011 and 2012.
 She also runs the popular "Secret Boston" Facebook page.